Rian8337/osu-droid-module/packages/osu-difficulty-calculator/README.md

     speedMultiplier: 1.5,
 });

-// Also available for `DroidDifficultyCalculator` and `OsuDifficultyCalculator` const rating = new MapStars(beatmapInfo.map, {
+// Also available in `DroidDifficultyCalculator` and `OsuDifficultyCalculator` as a parameter of `calculate` const rating = new MapStars(beatmapInfo.map, {
     mods: mods,
     stats: stats,